 [Note that the last three of these scriptures were not written for the benefit of just one person, but for the benefit of all the Christians in the church at Corinth and, perhaps, elsewhere.]

 God Is Even in the Abode of the Dead

 At least one Bible commentary argues that the following scripture does not actually pertain to where God can be found and that, instead, it poetically teaches that no place is too remote for God to act in our behalf.
 In contrast, most Bible commentaries say little or nothing to explain the meaning of this verse, thereby suggesting that they think the basic message of the verse is either essentially self-explanatory or imponderable.
 We believe that the first of these two possible reasons is the more probable explanation for the lack of commentary.

 Psalm 139:8: [The psalmist declares] “If I ascend into heaven, You [God] are there; If I make my bed in hell, behold, You are there.”
 [Note that the Hebrew word translated as hell in this verse of scripture is Sheol, which is the place of the dead (or the grave), in contrast with Gehenna, which is generally regarded as the place (or state) of everlasting punishment.]

-Although many people may believe that there is also intelligent life elsewhere in the universe and that, therefore, it is reasonable to believe that God is likewise present at those locations, there is no conclusive proof that intelligent life exists anywhere in the physical universe other than on Earth.
-And, if there is not intelligent life in the physical universe other than on Earth, there does not seem to be a logical reason for God to be present elsewhere in the universe, because there would be no intelligent life there with whom He could have a relationship .
-Nevertheless, because the Bible provides support for the belief that God is omnipresent throughout Earth, there is reason to believe that God has the ability to be omnipresent anywhere – and even everywhere – in the universe.
+Although many people may believe that there is also intelligent life elsewhere in the universe and that, therefore, it is reasonable to believe that God is likewise present at those locations, there is no conclusive proof that intelligent life exists anywhere in the physical universe other than on the earth.
+And, if there is not intelligent life in the physical universe other than on the earth, there does not seem to be a logical reason for God to be present elsewhere in the universe, because there would be no intelligent life there with whom He could have a relationship .
+Nevertheless, because the Bible provides support for the belief that God is omnipresent throughout the earth, there is reason to believe that God has the ability to be omnipresent everywhere throughout the entire universe.